 High-volume cancer surgeries: Virginia Mason Franciscan Health performs a large number of colon and rectal cancer surgeries and is considered a high-volume hospital.
 This is important, as many studies have shown improved outcomes and survival for people undergoing surgery in hospitals that perform a high volume of colon cancer surgeries.

-Our program is accredited by the Commission on Cancer (CoC), a program of the American College of Surgeons.
+Our program is accredited by the Commission on Cancer (CoC), a program of the American College of Surgeons, and we have the first cancer program in Seattle to receive accreditation from the National Accreditation Program for Rectal Cancer (NAPRC).
 As an accredited institution, we measure ourselves against the latest treatment standards in order to continuously improve survival and quality of life for people with cancer.
 Colon and rectal cancer quality metrics at Virginia Mason Franciscan Health exceed national benchmarks determined by the CoC and the National Quality Forum (NQF).

 Recent data from the National Cancer Database shows that our Colorectal Cancer Program outperforms the national median in adhering to CoC best-practice standards, achieving 100 percent performance in several areas.
 This means you can expect our services to meet the strict standards of the CoC at a rate that exceeds the national average.